Following a low fodmap diet for SIBO is used as a dietary intervention to reduce the symptoms of SIBO and bacterial overgrowth in the small intestine.

 Fodmaps are poorly absorbed in the small intestine and instead pass through into the colon.
 Everyone differs in their ability to digest and absorb various fodmaps, but none of us can digest fructans and galacto-oligosaccharides

-Fodmaps are fast food for the bacteria that live in the colon and are quickly broken down, which produces gases such as hydrogen, methane, and carbon dioxide.
+Fodmaps are fast food for the bacteria that live in the colon and are quickly broken down, producing gases such as hydrogen, methane, and carbon dioxide.

 Oligosaccharides and simple sugars are fermented very rapidly compared to fiber.
 Simple sugars and oligosaccharides contain much larger chains of molecules called polysaccharides.